Show HN: Find the best local LLM for your hardware, ranked by benchmarks

 TLDR

-• whichllm auto-detects GPU/CPU/RAM and ranks local LLMs by merged real benchmarks, not just what fits in VRAM.
+• whichllm auto-detects GPU/CPU/RAM and ranks HuggingFace models by merged benchmark scores, not just VRAM fit, in one CLI command.

 Key Takeaways

-• Scoring merges LiveBench, Artificial Analysis, Aider, Chatbot Arena ELO, and Open LLM Leaderboard with confidence-weighted dampening.
+• Scoring merges LiveBench, Artificial Analysis, Aider, Chatbot Arena ELO, and Open LLM Leaderboard with confidence-weighted dampening across five evidence tiers.

-• VRAM estimation covers weights + GQA KV cache + activation + overhead; MoE models rank speed on active params, quality on total.
+• VRAM estimation accounts for weights, GQA KV cache, activation, and framework overhead; MoE speed ranked on active params, quality on total params.

 Hacker News Comment Review